Muvhus0/simpleloginandout/README.md

 # It includes:

-Login Screen: Allows users to enter their credentials (username and password) and navigate to the home screen upon successful authentication.\n
+Login Screen: Allows users to enter their credentials (username and password) and navigate to the home screen upon successful authentication.

-Sign-Up Screen: Enables new users to register with a username, email, password, and confirmation of password, ensuring data validation before proceeding.\n
+Sign-Up Screen: Enables new users to register with a username, email, password, and confirmation of password, ensuring data validation before proceeding.

 Home Screen: Displays a personalized welcome message based on the logged-in user's username.

 # Key Features